Robust Trust: Proofs

+Now we argue that for $\al\geq1/2$ the solution to (\ref{eq:cond_1}) and (\ref{eq:cond_2}) such that $\muu\leq\muo$ exists.
+Note that at $\al=1/2$, $[\muu,\muo]=[\mu_0,\mu_0]$ is a solution.
 For the rest of this proof, we omit the dependence of $\Psi_i$ on $\al$.
 By \autoref{lem:binary-misaligned-adviser} and direct inspection, $\muh(\muu,\muo)$ is strictly and continuously increasing in its arguments, so $\Psi_1(\muu,\muo)$ is strictly and continuously decreasing in $\muu$ for each $\muo$.
 Furthermore,

 Therefore, for each $\muo$, a best-response $b_1(\muo)$ such that $\Psi_1(b_1(\muo),\muo)=0$ exists and is unique.
 Since $\Psi_1(\muu,\muo)$ strictly decreases in $\muo$, $b_1(\muo)$ strictly decreases in $\muo$.
 Finally, for any $\muo$,